Abudidayo/Abudidayo/README.md

 # 💫 About Me:
-Welcome~<br><br>🔭 In my final year of university studying CS (AI) at Nottingham Trent Uni<br>🤝 Juggling part time, studies, and being vice president of the aI robotics society ( 100 members! )<br>💼 Currently doing a final year project on semi auto labeling for semantic segmentation for environment Robots<br>💬 I can speak english, arabic, and japanese <br>🌱 Trying to learn as much different skills as I can  (;・∀・)
+<br><br>🔭 In my final year of university studying CS (AI) at Nottingham Trent Uni<br>🤝 Juggling part time, studies, and being vice president of the aI robotics society ( 100 members! )<br>💼 Currently doing a final year project on semi auto labeling for semantic segmentation for environment Robots<br>💬 I can speak english, arabic, and japanese <br>🌱 Trying to learn as much different skills as I can  (;・∀・)

 ## 🌐 Socials: